Squadrick/squadrick.github.io/_posts/2023-10-27-tricks-of-the-trade.md

 `read_read_{lock,unlock}` is super fast (sometimes a no-op depending on the implementation), so it is perfect for our use case.
 This allows for minimal overhead in the much more often read path, while still ensuring the safety when calling the solemn write path.

-[qemu's implementation of RCU](https://gitlab.com/qemu-project/qemu/-/blob/master/docs/devel/rcu.txt) is a great read to understand both the usage and the implementation of RCU.
+[Folly's implementation of RCU](https://github.com/facebook/folly/blob/main/folly/synchronization/Rcu.h) is a great read to understand both the usage and the implementation of RCU.

-[^1]: Pulled this out of my ass.
-Just go with it.